Ajay96700/Projects/README.md

+**Road Accident Dashboard**
-Road Accident Dashboard - This interactive dashboard presents a comprehensive analysis of road accident data for the current and previous years.
+This interactive dashboard presents a comprehensive analysis of road accident data for the current and previous years.
 It is designed to provide actionable insights into accident severity, types, and patterns to support safety initiatives and decision-making.
 This belongs entirely to Data Tutorial channel—but I used it as a resource to enhance my skills in Tableau.

+**Gloabl Burden of Death**
-Gloabl Burden of Death - Key visualizations include:
+Key visualizations include:
  - Trends over time: How death rates have changed globally over the years.
  - Deaths by age group and gender: A closer look at how different demographics are impacted.
 - Geographic Distribution: Mapping regional variations to uncover global patterns.